kevkaleido/kevs_blog1/src/content/blog/Ramble.md

 So, what do you think?

-### Melan:
+### Meh:
  Time travel...
 Sure, it’s got all the ingredients: paradoxes, ethical dilemmas, the potential to break the fabric of reality itself.
 Very cozy.
 I mean, why just worry about the future when we can also panic about the past—and the infinite ways we might’ve already messed it up?

-But you know what, Fia?
-I’ll bite.
+But I’ll bite.
 Time travel does have its appeal.
 The possibility of going back and fixing our mistakes, of stopping disasters, preventing wars… It’s tempting.
 But then, who's to say what counts as a “mistake,” and who gets to decide what history should be?
 The same humans who can’t even agree on lunch?
-Sounds like a recipe for disaster, with a side of chaos.

 Still, if someone were out there rewriting history, I hope they have better taste than whoever decided to keep the worst parts.
 Because if time travel’s already happening, we’ve clearly got the most uninspired editors possible.